 Stephanie Berkey, CMC is the Clerk-Treasurer for the Town of Ridgely.
 She earned her Certified Municipal Clerk’s designation from the International Institute for Municipal Clerks in 2016, is a graduate from the University of Maryland School of Public Policy Academy for Excellence in Local Governance, and was the 2013 Maryland Rural Water Association Clerk of the Year.
 Stephanie is in charge of all the accounting and financial processes of the town, personal property tax billing, recording the minutes of all of the Town Meetings, keeping the records of town ordinances and resolutions, preparing the annual town budget, grant writing and administration, and processing accounts payable and the general ledger.
 Stephanie is also a Notary Public.

-Melissa Leonard – Zoning Administrator
+Melissa Leonard – Assistant Clerk-Treasurer/Zoning Administrator

+Melissa Leonard, CMC is the Assistant Clerk-Treasurer/Zoning Administrator for the Town of Ridgely.
+She earned her Certified Municipal Clerk's designation from the International Institute for Municipal Clerks in 2019 and is a graduate from the University of Maryland School of Public Policy Academy for Excellence in Local Governance.
 The Zoning Administrator is responsible for processing permit applications, recording the minutes of the Planning and Zoning Commission meetings, and convening the Board of Appeals as needed.
 Melissa also manages Human Resources for all town employees, including payroll and employee benefits administration.
 She also manages water/sewer processing and receivables.

 Gerald Sutton, CPA - Financial Assistant